ahuh/subzero/README.md

 	OR								=> Execute JAR from java command line, in 'Daemon' mode (no GUI) java -jar SubZero.jar daemon

+For Windows:

+	SubZero.exe						=> Executable (double-click on it), in 'SysTray' mode

 How to configure
 ----------------
-Configure 'SubZero.properties' in the same directory as 'SubZero.jar'.
+Configure 'SubZero.properties' in the same directory as 'SubZero.jar' or 'SubZero.exe'.
 See the file content for help.